alistersky/Interview_NASA/readme.md

 Please feel free to create any further classes, tests or methods that you deem necessary to complete the exercise.

 #### NOTE

+For the sake of simplicity on the NearEarthObject class treat the CloseApproachDatum List "closeApproachData" as if it only ever contains 1 element.

-For an NASA api_key please use "DEMO_KEY", this is throttled but fine for our purposes
+Where a NASA api_key is required please use the value "DEMO_KEY", this is throttled but fine for our purposes

 #### LINKS